 You can also get a taste of the gold rush with a gold mine tour in Silverton and explore a ghost town in Animas Forks.
-And when you’re looking for a relaxing break, you can take a dip into a natural hot spring in Durango.
 It’s a short stretch of road, but it’ll take you a long time to explore everything it has to offer.

 St. Augustine's city skyline and Bridge of Lions — Photo courtesy of Getty Images / SeanPavonePhoto

 Running along the eastern coast of Florida, you’ll get plenty of beach views on Florida’s A1A.
 Starting in Miami and heading north almost all the way to the Georgia state line, this road trip is perfect for beach lovers.

 Travelers taking the A1A can experience sea turtles at Fort Lauderdale’s Sea Turtle Oversight Protection Headquarters, explore fine art at J.M Stringer Gallery of Fine Art in Vero Beach, and spend time in the historic city of St. Augustine.

 Read more: 10 things you need to see when driving Florida's A1A »